r4ph433l/ICC/README.md

 # Control Structures
 ```
 if exp: exp (else exp).
+? exp: exp (! exp).
 ```
 ```
 for exp in IT: exp.
+∀ exp ∈ IT: exp.
 ```
 `IT` can be a list or an interval

+you can also write `for 2i in [0,10]: echo i.` to print every even number between 0 and 10
 ```
 while exp: exp.
+⟲ exp: exp.
 ```
 all structures return the last expression as value
 # Lambda Functions